faadias/ezdb/README.md

 Again, the result of the update call is a Promise, which will always return an array with the affected keys.
 And yes, you can pass an array of objects to the update method, just like in insert.
 Just remember that this will happen within a transaction, if an error is to be thrown for ANY record, NONE will be updated.

 Now, wait a minute, if I only want to change her age, why do I need to put all the other attributes in the JSON object?
 Because "update" considers the whole thing!
 If you do not specify the other attributes, they will be completely erased!
-Notice that they will not become "null", they will just disappear.
+Notice that they will not become "null", they will simply disappear.

 We have learned that, when using update, it is mandatory to specify all the fields, including its primary key.
 So, in the case of our table "email", you would have to query it first in order to find out the generated primary key for a given record (or just save it somewhere in the "then" method after inserting it).